-Showing-off its long and thin peninsula laying between sky and lake, Sirmione spontaneously invites you to explore its water mirrors, strands and green nooks near the historic centre and throughout the Sirmione area.
+Showing off its long and thin peninsula laying between sky and lake, Sirmione spontaneously invites you to explore its water mirrors, strands, and green nooks near the historic center and throughout the Sirmione area.
 As a treasure trove of history and architecture, Sirmione is a place endowed with natural charm, displaying enchanting views at every spot and in every season.

-The Church San Pietro in Mavino (Chiesa di San Pietro in Mavino) is a very ancient church, mentioned for the first time in a manuscript of 756.
+The Church San Pietro in Mavino is a very ancient church, mentioned for the first time in a manuscript of 756.
 Over the centuries it has undergone some renovations, especially between 1300 and 1400, even if it is thought that the real innovative detail are the ogival windows that could belong to the culture of 1400-1500.

 Externally it appears, in fact, as a combination of different architectures, with contrasting and clear differences between the symmetrical lines of the structure and the rounded and wide rose windows, decidedly more modern than the original project.
 Inside the church there are some very important frescoes, including the trilogy of San Michele and the one representing San Simone.